What is the Right Embedding Space for Contrastive Learning in Referring Expression Counting?: Conclusion

 \section{Conclusion}

-In this work, we introduce C-REX, a novel contrastive learning framework designed to tackle Referring Expression Counting (REC) by improving detection-based counting models' capabilities in distinguishing visually similar objects with different referring expressions.
+In this work, we introduced C-REX, a novel contrastive learning framework designed to tackle Referring Expression Counting (REC) by improving detection-based counting models' capabilities in distinguishing visually similar but contextually distinct objects.
 By operating entirely within the image space, C-REX eliminates the misalignment issues inherent in image-text contrastive learning, ensuring a more stable contrastive signal and leveraging a significantly larger pool of negative samples for improved robustness.
-Additionally, we adapt C-REX for class-agnostic counting, and explain that it is general and versatile; being able to be adapted for other visual tasks that require discriminating between visually similar but contextually distinct objects like referring expression segmentation or detection.
-To support our approach, we analyzed sota detection-based counting methods and identified centroid-based detection as a key factor behind their success, using it to design an improved detection-based baseline.
-Our experiments validate the effectiveness of C-REX, that achieves sota performance in REC with over 22\% improvement in MAE and more than 10\% in RMSE, while also performing strongly in class-agnostic counting.
-These findings highlight the potential of CL within the image space for broader object counting and vision-language tasks, opening avenues for future research in fine-grained visual understanding.
+We demonstrated the effectiveness of C-REX by applying it on three existing REC architectures \cite{groundingrec, cadgd, liu2023grounding}, consistently improving their performance and achieving state-of-the-art results.
+Beyond REC, we showed that the same framework extends naturally to class-agnostic counting, underscoring its generality and adaptability across related visual counting tasks.